 A much later season Johny eats some spicy food as a last meal before the Ice Giant swallows him.
 Smoke comes out of the giant's mouth.
 The next moment, Johnny is drowning in a pool of hot water, screaming that he's about to be digested.
 Some Ice Giant.
 Can't even handle a guy with higher-than average temperature.

 Wham Line: The end of the Christmas episode, in which Johnny accidentally knocks out Santa.
 He gets boxing gloves as a present.
 With a note as the narrator saying "Reading the note, filled Johnny with fear.
 It said, better learn how to use these, I'll see you next year".
 In the next Christmas special, Santa hits Johnny with a boxing glove.

 What Does This Button Do?: Said by a woman Johnny is trying to pick up with a robot sidekick in "Cartoon Makeover".
 She starts pushing buttons on the robot, which blows it up.
 She blames it on Johnny of course.

 X-Ray Sparks: Every time Johnny (or someone else) gets shocked by something, you can be 100% sure that this trope will be the result.

-You Must Be This Tall To Ride: A devil once persuaded Johnny into raising the minimun required height to make children suffer.
+You Must Be This Tall To Ride: A devil once persuaded Johnny into raising the minimum required height to make children suffer.
 The ride turned out to be dangerous and the altered sign actually saved the kids from harm.